 4.4 It is strongly recommended that control materials of similar composition and construction to the test specimens and with known weatherability be exposed along with the test specimens for the purpose of comparing the performance of test materials to the controls.
-It is preferable to use two control materials, one with relatively good weatherability and one with relatively poor weatherability.
+(See ).

 1.2 This practice includes three procedures for outdoor weathering.
 Procedure A exposes specimens to outdoor weathering without movement.
 Procedure B and Procedure C are, respectively, continuous natural and periodic manual techniques for subjecting specimens to the combination of cyclic movement and exposure to outdoor weathering.

 1.3 This practice is limited to the method by which the construction seals or sealants are exposed to outdoor weathering as part of a test program.
 It refers to the types of evaluations to be performed following the outdoor exposure but does not describe the test methods.

 1.4 Means of evaluation of the effects of weathering will depend on the intended use of the test material.

 1.5 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
 The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
 Combining values from the two systems may result in non-conformance with the standard.

 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 1.7 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.